The Future of the Sport: Plot

-During a practice session, Davis offers Katy the chance to break his speedway lap record, which she accepts.
-Unbeknownst to Keith, Katy is behind the wheel of Davis' car when it crashes into a wall.
+During a practice session, Davis offers Katy the chance to break his record, which she accepts.
+Unbeknownst to Keith, Katy is behind the wheel of the car when it crashes into a wall.
 He is delighted when the car crashes but is devastated when he discovers that his daughter was driving.
 With Katy in a coma, Davis is suspended for letting her drive the car.
 Aware of Charlie's ability to detect lies, he evades suspicion by stating that his car was sabotaged.
 He has the car inspected, finding Keith's hook, which would cause a car crash.
 He wants to confront Keith, but Charlie convinces him to let her do so instead.
 Confronting him, she realizes he sabotaged the car.
 Later, Keith issues a confession on television, admitting to sabotaging the car but claiming he did not want anyone to get hurt.
 Davis is declared the winner of the championship and starts getting offers from sponsors.

 Charlie starts suspecting Davis when he claims Katy's seatbelt malfunction was an accident, which she perceives as a lie.
-Realizing that he was at home when Keith sneaked in the garage, she checks the garage but is caught by Davis.
-She raises her suspicions, and when he refuses to answer, she realizes he was responsible for Katy's crash.
-Charlie warns Davis against losing his flow the way Keith has.
+Realizing that he was at home when Keith sneaked into the garage, she checks the garage but is caught by Davis.
+When he refuses to answer her suspicions, she realizes he was responsible for Katy's crash.
 She avoids death when Jean shows up and forces Davis to let her go.
 Davis attempts to chase her in his tow truck but fails to catch her.
-The next day, backed by his new sponsor, Lucas Oil, Davis prepares to compete before Charlie surprises him.
-She knows he was not planning on using the car as he did not have his grandfather's photo on the dashboard and also talked to Katy, who emerged lucid from her coma and is expected to fully recover and make her debut soon competing against Davis.
+The next day, backed by his new sponsor, Davis prepares to compete before Charlie surprises him.
+She knows he was not planning on racing the car on the day of the crash as he did not have his grandfather's photo on the dashboard and also talked to Katy, who is expected to recover from her coma and soon compete against Davis.
 Charlie walks away while the race is about to begin.
 Davis notices his hand trembling, similar to Keith at the beginning of the episode.